 Before opening the Skylark, I had a little cafe in the Leith district.
 The Skylark was the natural evolution once the place got too small.

 We focused on a small menu with quality products.
 Our beers and ales are Scottish and our wines are French.
 We do small concerts, film screenings, exhibitions, a storyteller even comes to tell stories for the little ones once a week.

 For the record, we opened the Skylark 4 days before Ada's birth and a week after my term!

-Connection to nature seems to be essential in your life, could you tell us a little more about it?
+Connection to nature seems to be essential in your life, can you tell us a little more?

 Self-confidence and empathy.

 I have never left them for more than 24 hours… I am the mama, who cooks, cares, looks after, listens, explains.